cmgoffena13/DE-Capstone-Portfolio-1/README.md

 ```bash
 dbt run -s tag:audit
 ```
+Pros:
+- Easy organization of models into stages
+- Less complexity while still maintaining Write-Audit-Publish pattern

+Cons:
+- If a model isn't tagged, it isn't ran in the pipeline
+- Lose out on some optimization as each model in the dbt tagged stage needs to complete before the next one can trigger

 ## Airflow Orchestration
 One of the challenges I ran into with this project was the orchestration of all the pipelines.
 If an integration pipeline with one of the APIs failed, I did not want DBT to run and add no data inside Snowflake.
 I ended up using the TriggerDagRunOperator and the ExternalTaskSensor within the dag `main.py`.
 This allowed me to trigger the dags in an appropriate order and use a sensor to ensure integrations succeeded before triggering DBT!